JamesSul/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

+Please note, if you want to see the images embedded in the narrative, view `PA_template.md` instead of `PA_template.Rmd`
 ### Loading and preprocessing the data
 *Note: You'll need to have activity.zip in the working directory.*